Planning for the holidays should be fun for you and memorable for your family, agreed?

 On the Master Checklist, you will see I already have a lot done for you because like I said, I am not new to this holiday stuff, and I know what needs to happen in my house.

-You don’t live in my house, so it’s important to remember that because the workbook is digital, you can delete or change what you don’t need or want.
+You don’t live in my house, so it’s important to remember the workbook is digital, you can delete or change what you don’t need or want.

 Step Two: Fill in Your Monthly Calendars